Buy-to-Let : The Complete Guide

 The UK rental market continues to go from strength to strength, with a quarter of all homes expected to be in the private rental sector by 2021.
 And buy-to-let is an intriguing option if you want to invest your money and see instant returns while earning passive income.

-Unlike traditional investment methods, buy-to-let offers short term returns in the form of rental income (as long as it’s a greater sum than the monthly mortgage repayments) and long-term gains if the property grows in value while you own it.
+Unlike traditional investment methods, buy-to-let can offer short term returns in the form of rental income and long-term gains if the property grows in value while you own it.
 While there are no guarantees when you invest in bricks and mortar, buy-to-let is often seen as a safer option for your money than other investment types – hence the saying “safe as houses”.

 It’s not all plain sailing, though.
 Landlords have been hit hard over the years with higher stamp duty and the tightening of tax relief claims.
 Yet, that shouldn’t put you off purchasing a buy-to-let home.
 As long as you understand the market and assess the risks, buy-to-let can be a solid investment.